 The Mask Explorations project is a chance to take the reality of mask wearing and turn it into something creative.
 A performance mask allows a person to embody a character physically, without speaking.
 After eighteen months of isolation and physical restrictions, this workshop gives students a way to explore how we communicate through movement to tell stories creatively.

-In the first part of this exploration, students will be able to follow a step-by-step video to create a full-face mask out of “found objects” (e.g. recycled materials, items from nature, etc) as part of their visual arts time.
-They will also watch video examples of mask performance.
+In the first part of this exploration, students follow a step-by-step video to create a full-face mask out of “found objects” (e.g. recycled materials, items from nature, etc) as part of their visual arts time.
+They also watch video examples of mask performance.

 Once students are ready with their own masks, an artist educator leads the class in a 45 minute workshop.
 Students learn techniques for handling their masks, warming up up their bodies, animating their full-face masks, and exploring the character of their mask through interactive activities.

-This workshop will explore identity, empathy, collaboration, cooperation, ‘reading’ and using non-verbal communication, deep listening and observing, understanding, and creating new relationships.
+This workshop explores identity, empathy, collaboration, cooperation, ‘reading’ and using non-verbal communication, deep listening and observing, understanding, and creating new relationships.

 Mask Explorations Bookings Include

 A TEACHERS’ GUIDE: guidelines for teachers to help students’ understanding of masks throughout the project—before and after the performance.
 The Guide will include the where, why, what, how and when of mask usage, and a short history of mask performance globally, across Canada, and by Niagara’s own Theatre Beyond Words.

 MAKING A MASK VIDEO: this instructional video will guide students through the creative process of creating a full-face mask of “found objects.”